navya2006/vibe/README.md

 Built on resolution: 2560x1600 pixels

-Compatible on all laptop and pc screens
+Compatible on all laptop and desktop screens